lingthio/solidroof.com/docs/sunnyvale.md

 * Modern -- Built in 1999 and well maintained
 * Hardwood flooring on the first floor, new carpet on the second floor
 * High ceiling Living Room
-* Huge 18'6x19'9 Kitchen (includes dishwasher, fridge & gas stove)
+* Huge Kitchen (18'6x19'9), includes dishwasher, fridge & gas stove
-* Huge 15'6x16'0 Master Bedroom with private bathroom
+* Huge Master Bedroom (15'6x16'0) with private bathroom
 * New carpet and toilets installed in 2019
 * Large attached 2-car garage (500 sq.ft. instead of the usual 400)
 * Does not include furniture, artwork nor washer & dryer